 HONORS Each year an upper class student is chosen as the Outstanding Student in Computer Science.

-ACTIVITIES Computer science students are encouraged to participate in programming contests activities sponsored by the Association for Computing Machinery.
+ACTIVITIES Computer science students are encouraged to participate in programming contests activities sponsored by the Association for Computing Machinery and the Women in Math and Computer Science (WiMaCS) club.